SharePoint/PnP-Partner-Pack/Documentation/Architecture-and-Implementation.md

 * Site Collection creation for non-admin users with custom UI and PnP Provisioning Template selection
 * My Site Collections personal view
 * Responsive Design template for Site Collections
-* Custom NavBar and Footer for Site Collections with JavaScript object model
+* Custom NavBar and Footer for Site Collections with JavaScript Object Model
 * Sample Timer Jobs (implemented as WebJobs) for Governance rules enforcement

 In this document you will learn about the architecture and the implementation details of the